 You probably have heard about the famous iCloud leaks of celebrity photos, right?
 And you know the significance of digital data.

 Maybe you want to resell or donate your Mac, but paranoid about the security of your sensitive data?
 Or you are concerned about your Mac being stolen and the data could be hijacked?

-Yes, files deleted from a storage media such as Mac hard drives can be retrieved, thanks to the so-called data recovery technology -- which is supposed to do good things and recover files deleted accidentally, rather than to serve as an "evil" mean to restore data of someone else.
+Yes, files deleted from a storage media such as Mac hard drives can be retrieved, thanks to Mac data recovery software — which is supposed to do good things and recover files deleted accidentally, rather than to serve as an “evil” mean to restore data from someone else’s computer.

-The question is: is it still the case as of 2018?
-I mean, most new Apple Macs are now with flash storage (solid state drives) or Fusion Drives for some iMac models, rather than traditional spinning hard disk drives (HDDs).
-Do you still have to secure delete your Mac data?
+The question is: is it still the case?
+I mean, most new Apple Macs are now with flash storage (solid-state drives) or Fusion Drives for some iMac models, instead of traditional spinning hard disk drives (HDDs).

 That’s what we’ll cover in this article, showing you how to securely delete files on macOS depending on whether your computer is with a traditional HDD or a speedy SSD.